≡ Menu

 Because it’s important to understand…

-Let’s first take a moment and discuss the origins of the Akbash breed so that we can get a better idea of where they came from, what their original purpose was, and what expectations you should have for your Akbash puppy right from the start.
+While an Akbash can make a great family pet sometimes, they aren’t always the easiest to train, making living with an Akbash dog a challenge to put lightly!
+But before we go there, let’s first take a moment and discuss the origins of the Akbash breed to get a better idea of where they came from, their original purpose, and what expectations you should have for your Akbash puppy right from the start.

 Over the centuries…

-While the Akbash dog breed continued to be used in the fields for livestock protection, it also became known as a great guard dog and companion for its owners (sheperds) which is why the breed has continued to be valued all the way into modern times and probably why you yourself may be considering purchasing an Akbash puppy today.
+While the Akbash dog breed continued to be used in the fields for livestock protection, it also became known as an excellent guard dog and companion for its owners (shepherds) which is why the breed has continued to be valued into modern times and probably why you may be considering purchasing an Akbash puppy today.

-It’s also why you may encounter a bit of confusion when trying to determine what exactly a “Akbash” dog is?
+It’s also why you may be confused when determining precisely what an “Akbash” dog is.

-And while all of these dogs breeds may in fact be quite similar because they’re all “types” of Anatolian Sheperd dogs, the fact is that each will have their own unique characteristic and “quirks” which is why we here at IndulgeYourPet don’t really like to “lump” them all into together under one category.
+And while all of these dogs breeds may be pretty similar because they’re all “types” of Anatolian Sheperd dogs, the fact is that each will have its unique characteristic and “quirks” which is why we here at IndulgeYourPet don’t like to “lump” them all into together under one category.

-The Akbash breed isn’t “officially” recognized by the American Kennel Club (AKC), it is recognized by the United Kennel Club (UKC) and the FCI as of 2015 and can be officially shown and allowed to compete in any American Rare Breed Association (ARBA) shows and in any Internationally All Breed Canine Association (IABCA) shows.
-For this reason, we’ll just leave it to the experts to fight it out as to whether or not this beautiful animal should be “recognized” or not, because to us here at IndulgeYourPet, it really doesn’t make a difference or not.
+The Akbash breed isn’t “officially” recognized by the American Kennel Club (AKC); it is recognized by the United Kennel Club (UKC) and the FCI as of 2015 and can be officially shown and allowed to compete in any American Rare Breed Association (ARBA) shows and in any Internationally All Breed Canine Association (IABCA) shows.
+For this reason, we’ll leave it to the experts to fight whether this beautiful animal should be “recognized” because to us here at IndulgeYourPet, it doesn’t make a difference.

 Then as your…

-Akbash begins to grow up, you’ll then begin to notice his or her independence and protective streak begin to take hold.
-Which can and often will begin to create a whole separate category of issues particularly if you’re looking for an “indoor” house dog or if you’re looking for your Akash to get along with any other “four legged” family members you may already have living with you.
-This is because, you may find that your new adolescent Akbash may want to start controlling their behavior.
+Akbash grows up; you’ll then notice their independence and protective streak begin to take hold.
+This can and often will start to create a whole separate category of issues particularly if you’re looking for an “indoor” house dog or if you’re looking for your Akash to get along with any other “four-legged” family members you may already have living with you.
+This is because you may find that your new adolescent Akbash may want to start controlling their behavior.

 This is why…